openstack/octavia/specs/version1.1/enable-provider-driver.rst

   Modifies an existing health monitor using the values supplied in the health monitor object.

-  Octavia will pass in a health monitor object with the fields to be updated.
+  Octavia will pass in the original health monitor object which is the baseline for the update, and a health monitor object with the fields to be updated.

   As of the writing of this specification the update health monitor object may contain the following: